muneikh/Android-MVVM/README.md

 - login of the owner

 The results from the api are paginated i.e. 10 results at a time and are stored in the persistent storage.

+The application also covers very basic Unit tests for the network requests.